 Want to get Away From the Crowds?
 PIN IT FOR LATER!!

 Despite only being about a 20 minute train ride from Amsterdam, most tourists don’t seem to bother with this little Dutch town that is actually older than the capital!
-Utrecht has everything Amsterdam has just without the hordes of tourists.
+Utrecht has everything Amsterdam has just without the hordes of tourists and is one of the most beautiful canal cities in Europe!
 It was so peaceful here strolling the Oudegracht (Old Canal) passing cute cafes and restaurants and still getting the contact highs from nearby Coffee Shops.

 Take a River Cruise or Sit Along the Banks